varvet/tiny-autocomplete/README.md

 ```javascript
 $('.autocomplete').tinyAutocomplete({ data:[...] });
 ```
-The formatted JSON data, either a flat array or a grouped one.
+Used if you want to search through some local JSON data, instead of requesting data from a server.
 Tiny Autocomplete will search *all* the fields in your data and return the items where it found a match.

 #### method: